Occupation of Saint-Nizier church by Lyon prostitutes

-The occupation of Saint-Nizier Church by Lyon prostitutes refers to the eight-day occupation of Saint-Nizier Church in Lyon by more than a hundred prostitutes on 2 June 1975 to draw attention to their inhumane working conditions.
-The occupation lasted eight days until the women were removed by the police on 10 June.
-Sympathetic occupations of churches by prostitutes followed in Paris, Marseille, Grenoble, Saint-Étienne and Montpellier.
+The occupation of Saint-Nizier Church by Lyon prostitutes was the eight-day occupation of Saint-Nizier Church (June 2-10, 1975) in Lyon, France by more than one hundred prostitutes to draw attention to their inhumane working conditions.
+The occupation ended on June 10, 1975, when the women were removed by the police.
+The sex workers gathered and protested for two key rights: attaining greater health benefits and an end to police harassment.
+Sympathetic occupations of churches by sex workers followed in Paris, Marseille, Grenoble, Saint-Étienne and Montpellier.